sonneveld/20th_century_frog_english/README.md

 ## Running the Game

 You will need an older PC or DOSBox.
-The game has no speed limiter, so you will have to set the cycles to be the equivalent of a 286 machine, e.g. 2750 cycles.
+The original game's delay function wasn't reliable on faster machines but this has now been patched so it should run at a consistent speed on any machine.

 To run: